rkaunismaa/My-Local-Seer/README.md

  7) mamba install conda-forge::accelerate
  8) mamba install conda-forge::bitsandbytes

  OK!
 Nice!
 This new environment is able to run the TransformersTest.ipynb notebook without errors!
-So the problems WERE with the version of the cuda toolkit!
+So the problems WAS with the version of the cuda toolkit!
 Good to know!

 Now going to test using the OpenAI library to talk to a local llm via LMStudio.